turbot/pipes-docs/docs/integrations/aws.md

 Provide a **Handle** for the integration.
 This handle should be meaningful and must be unique for all integrations in the tenant (including any org-level integrations).

-Configure the **Discovery Settings**, including the credentials that Pipes should use to discover the organization's resources.
-These credentials need access to read the organizations data in the AWS Organizations master account.
+Configure the **Discovery Settings**, including the credentials that Pipes should use *to discover the organization's resources*.
+These credentials need permission to read the organization data in the AWS Organizations master account.
 You may either authenticate using a cross-account role (recommended) or an access key pair.

 - To use a cross-account role, select **Cross-Account Role** from the **Access Mode** dropdown.
 You will need to create a role in the account that has the correct trust policy and permissions.
 You can do this manually, or Pipes can generate a Terraform or CloudFormation template for you to download and run.
 Depending on your preference, follow the **Automatic Setup** or **Manual Setup** instructions, then enter the **Role ARN** and **External ID**.
 Click the **Test Discovery** button to verify that the credentials are configured correctly, then click **Next**.